GLOBAL MARKETS-Setback in U.S. fiscal talks rattles shares, euro

 NEW YORK, Dec 21 Global stock markets skidded on

-Friday while the euro and oil futures also slipped as a new
+Friday while the euro and oil prices also slipped as a new

 setback in talks to avert a U.S. fiscal crisis and weak data out